Q:

 1. Introduction to Dipropylene Glycol

-2. Primary Method: Hydration of Propylene Oxide
+2. And Primary Method: Hydration of Propylene Oxide

 Subsequent reactions between mono-propylene glycol and additional propylene oxide result in dipropylene glycol and tripropylene glycol: